-Every employee is entitled to have a competent manager with the capability to bring value to their problem solving and decision making.
-Contact Mike make your team and leaders better.
+Every employee is entitled to have a competent manager who can bring value to their problem solving and decision making.
+Contact Mike to make your team and leaders better.

-This image above explores the differences between an Organizational Structure that has NO managerial-leadership coaching and an Organizational Structure WITH managerial-leadership coaching.
+This image above explores the differences between an organizational structure with no managerial-leadership coaching and an Organizational Structure WITH managerial-leadership coaching.

 - Interaction happens in limited time-frames and generally only when something goes wrong.

-- Interaction is regular and expected, once the manager is accountable for the output of the subordinate, then give-and-take must happen in task delegation and work being accomplished.
+- Interaction is regular and expected.
+Once the manager is accountable for the subordinate’s output, then give-and-take must happen in task delegation and work being accomplished.

-- Management is able to examine the process-system that the work is being done in and determine what is stopping this person from doing their best.
+- Management can examine the process-system that the work is being done in and determine what stops this person from doing their best.

 Interested in enhancing and developing a Managerial Coaching Process within your organization and team?
 Looking to improve your existing managers coaching skills?